Complete reference for the decibri Node.js API. For installation and basic usage, see Getting started.

 mic.stop()Stops microphone capture and ends the stream.
 Safe to call multiple times; subsequent calls are no-ops.

-Decibri.devices()Returns an array of available audio input devices on the system.
+Microphone.devices()Returns an array of available audio input devices on the system.

-const devices = Decibri.devices();
+const devices = Microphone.devices();

 console.log(devices);